Rimfire Ammo For Sale

 Smith & Wesson borrowed the idea of the Flobert in 1857, and placed a few grains of powder inside to create the .22 Short.
-Smith and Wesson designed the cartridge to be fired in their Smith and Wesson Model 1, America's first rimfire revolver.
+This cartridge was designed to be fired in their Smith & Wesson Model 1, America's first rimfire revolver.
 The .22 Long was introduced on the heels of the successful .22 Short, firing a heavier bullet with a slightly bigger charge of powder and showed a moderately improved performance over its predecessor.
 But the .22 Long Rifle, released in 1887, surpassed the popularity of every other .22 caliber rimfire cartridge, and grew to become the most widespread cartridge on the planet.

 Regarding rimfire cartridges, the wide variety of calibers is often forgotten.
 Other well-known rimfire cartridges include the .25 Stevens, the .32 Long and the .44 Henry Flat.
 The .58 Miller was the largest rimfire cartridge produced.
 Muskets toward the end of the Civil War were converted to fire this cartridge.

 The .17 HMR and the .17 Mach 2 are two calibers on the leading edge of rimfire technology today.
 Bullets from these cartridges travel at extremely high velocity and follow a flat trajectory – two features that make them popular with varmint hunters.
 The recoil of these .17 caliber cartridges is practically non-existent, and they make considerably less noise than most centerfire ammunition for varmints.